buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 As seen in {@fig:networking_architecture} the proxy is the mediator between source and destination of a communication.
 Furthermore, the proxy manages the translation of the credentials by communicating with the translator to transform the identity of the authenticated user and transmit it to the destination where it gets transformed again.
 Additionally, with the help of the PKI, the proxy can verify the identity of the sender via mTLS.

 Since the authentication mesh relies on external software to take care of communication and networking, error handling is off-loaded to that specific software as well.
-The authentication mesh does not guarantee any connectivity between parties of the mesh.
+The authentication mesh does not guarantee any connectivity between parts of the mesh.
 In the specific example, if the configuration provided by the automation engine is faulty, Envoy will crash and log this matter to the output.
 Any other errors encountered by Envoy result in their respective HTTP error messages.

 ##### Inbound accepted Communication for an Application